david-thrower/cerebros-core-algorithm-alpha/README.md

 11. Fit models.
 12. Iterate through the results and find best the model.

-1. 7.
+## Open source license:

 License: Licensed under the general terms of the Apache license, but with the following exclusions.
 The following uses and anything like this is prohibited:
     1. Military use, except explicitly authorized by the author
     2. Law enforcement use intended to aide in making decisions that lead to a anyone being  incarcerated or in any way managing an incarceration operation, or criminal prosecution operation, jail, prison, or participating in decisions that flag citizens for investigation or exclusion from public locations, whether physical or virtual.
     3. Use in committing property or violent crimes